eProsima/DDS-Router/docs/rst/developer_manual/installation/sources/linux.rst

     :backlinks: none
     :depth: 2

-.. _fastdds_lib_sl:

 Dependencies installation
 =========================

-*DDS Router* depends on *eProsima Fast DDS* library and certain Debian packages.
+|ddsrouter| depends on *eProsima Fast DDS* library and certain Debian packages.
-This section describes the instructions for installing *eProsima DDS Router* dependencies and requirements in a Linux environment from sources.
+This section describes the instructions for installing |ddsrouter| dependencies and requirements in a Linux environment from sources.
 The following packages will be installed: